gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

 `psibase` [`-a` *url*] `install` [`-k` *public-key*] *packages*\.\.\.

-Install apps to the chain along with all dependencies.
-Packages that are already installed will not be modified.
+Install packages to the chain along with all dependencies.
+If any of the requested packages are already installed, they will be updated if a newer version is available.

 - *packages*